 Recently, the City Council approved the use of the Ridge Road Center on a six month trial basis as an office for the Prince Georges County Drug - Roving Youth Leader Program for the Greenbelt area.
 The effect of this program, if successful, could modify the strong feeling of those responding to the questionnaire for expanded drug treatment and youth counseling programs.
-However, the city will give consideration to other from the
+However, the city will give consideration to other ways and means of reducing the drug problems in the city.